csmithk/ataGatewayDeploy/README.md

 extract Microsoft ATA Gateway Setup.zip file

 run the Microsoft ATA Gateway Setup.exe file with /q (quiet) parameter.
 Prevents restart (/norestart).
-If restart is desired remove the /norestart parameter to the command line below
+If restart is desired remove the /norestart parameter in the command line.

 ###Assumes:
 User name and password provided are a valid user in the local ATA Center Microsoft Advanced Threat Analytics Administrators group.